ayumi-ayumi/Learner_Mentor_App/README.md

 - The template includes sample code to show a Google Map and some markers in it
 - The template also includes a sample model with some prestored locations, just to test out the map functionality and make sure PostGis extension works too.

-The idea is you use this to get a first working version of these basic functionalities, and then start changing things to build your own app.
+The idea is you use this to get a first working version of these basic functionalities, and then start changing things to build your own app. -->

-## Disclaimer

-The instructions and the commands below were run on an Ubuntu WSL inside Windows 10/11.
-Then I added the commands for Windows (ran those on Windows 11 Home)
-If you are a Windows user, I totally recommend going the WSL route, altough it can be a little messy to setup.
-If you are running on a Mac or some different setup, some stuff might be slightly different!

 ## Prerequisites